Quickstart¶

 >>> container.tile_position

-You can specify these parameters in the constructor to immediately set the Entity’s position as well:
+You can specify these parameters (in any of the above forms) in the constructor to immediately set the Entity’s position as well:

 >>> container1 = Container("steel-chest", tile_position = (-5, 10))